-Your apprentice should have completed the following when onboarding (this is how we enrolled your apprentices).
+You should have completed the following when onboarding (this is how you enrolled onto your apprenticeship).

-- An initial assessment for maths and English to establish eligibility for the programme - A diagnostic assessment for maths and English to establish what level of support towards maths and English is needed - Aspects assessment to help develop and understand current phycological approach to work and the workplace - Cognassist assessment to establish what additional cognitive development is needed, if any - Provided evidence of identification and right to live and work in the UK (residency in England - for apprenticeship funding) - A Pre-Enrolment Form (inclusive of rational) - All activities set out in the welcome email and on their e-learning platform
+- An initial assessment for Maths and English to establish your eligibility for the programme - A diagnostic assessment for Maths and English to establish what level of support you may need towards Maths and English - Aspects personality profiling tool to help you develop and understand your current phycological approach to work and the workplace - Cognassist assessment to establish what additional cognitive development you may need, if any - Provided evidence of identification and right to live and work in the UK (residency in England - for apprenticeship funding) - A Pre-Enrolment Form (inclusive of rational) - Skills Scan? - All activities set out in your welcome email and on your e-learning platform